jlVV-bioData/Airbnb_homing_data_analysis_in_Zurich/README.md

 The findings reveal important patterns and trends that drive rental prices, providing a robust foundation for making informed decisions in the competitive Zurich housing market.

-**Key words:** Airbnb, Zurich, data analysis, K-Nearest Neighbors (KNN), rental prices, housing market, accommodations, data science, professional relocation.
+**Key words:** Airbnb, Zurich, data analysis, K-Nearest Neighbors, KNN, rental prices, housing market, accommodations, data science, professional relocation.

 ## **OBJETIVE**
 This project aims to analyze Zurich's Airbnb housing market to provide professionals, above all europeans, who are looking for better job opportunities, with actionable insights for finding optimal accommodations.